Decoherence of Schr\"odinger cat states in light of wave/particle duality: Conditioned intensity-field correlations for ``position'' and ``momentum'' measurements

-Let us now meet further evidence on how individual Monte Carlo realizations~\cite{Carmichael1993QTI, SM} under the action of the wave-particle correlator subvert the picture offered by the ME~\eqref{eq:ME} and the Wigner function of the cavity state~\eqref{eq:W0} formulated as a statistical mixture over an ensemble of pure states.
+Let us now meet further evidence on how individual Monte Carlo realizations~\cite{Carmichael1993QTI} under the action of the wave-particle correlator (see also App.~\ref{App:B2}) subvert the picture offered by the ME~\eqref{eq:ME} and the Wigner function of the cavity state~\eqref{eq:W0} formulated as a statistical mixture over an ensemble of pure states.
 Figure~\ref{fig:FIG2} depicts results obtained when the correlator operates with $r=0.5$.
 The pair of sample trajectories in frame (a1) show a decaying conditioned intracavity photon number $\langle a^{\dagger}a(t) \rangle_{\rm REC}$ for the same input state and two different settings of the LO phase, $\theta=0$ and $\theta=\pi/2$.
 No large differences are noted between the two records, perhaps apart from some collapses leading to higher conditioned photon emission probability deviating from the exponential decay in three instances.
-The trend of such `instability' is visible in the histogram of $N_s$, which displays a longer tail when $\theta$ is set to $\pi/2$ and marks a clear departure from the Poisson distribution.
+The trend of such instability is visible in the histogram of total photon counts $N_s$ recorded along a given trajectory, computed over thousands of realizations.
+The distribution displays a longer tail when $\theta$ is set to $\pi/2$ as opposed to $\theta=0$, and marks a clear departure from a Poisson distribution with mean photon number $rA^2$.
+Additional APD trigger ``clicks'' are registered in individual realizations generated with $\theta=\pi/2$, often past the average photon lifetime, abruptly increasing the conditioned photon emission rate $2\kappa r \langle \psi_{\rm REC}(t)| a^{\dagger}a|\psi_{\rm REC}(t)\rangle$ and marking a departure from its expected exponential decay pictured in frame (a1).